Dozens drown in English Channel's deadliest migrant accident | DW | 24.11.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

 Fishermen in the waters between France and the UK found an empty vessel and bodies in the water.
-Authorities say 27 migrants have died.
+Authorities at least 30 migrants have died.

 Dozens of people were found dead on Wednesday in the English Channel — the waters between France and the UK — after their inflatable dinghy capsized, French Interior Minister Gerald Darmanin said.